uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 #link_project_1c_bids: https://canvas.uw.edu/courses/987987/quizzes/860487
 ---

-`This page is still being migrated and developed.`

-`Information here is likely suggestive of the final page, but remains subject to change.`

 # Overview

 You are to propose a __problem__ and an __approach__ that could form the basis of a project for this course.